 - How long until my site shows up in Google?: For a brand-new domain, expect 3–14 days for the homepage and 2–6 weeks for the long tail.
 If nothing is indexed after 21 days, your sitemap is broken, you have a

-noindextag somewhere, or your content is too thin. - Do I need to ping Google or submit to “submit-your-site” services?: No. Those services are a relic.
-Search Console + a working sitemap is the entire 2026 flow.
-Third-party submission services do nothing useful and several are scams.
+- Do I need to ping Google or use “submit-your-site” services?: No. Search Console plus a working sitemap is the entire 2026 flow.
+Third-party submission services are a relic — useless at best, scams at worst.

 Related